How to Install WordPress on Localhost (5 Easy Steps)

 - Go to your local disk, where you saved the downloaded XAMPP file.

-- Select the htdocs folder and paste the WordPress latest
+- Select the htdocs folder and paste the latest WordPress version you copied earlier.

 Now, rename the WordPress folder.
 You can avoid this option if you want to build your site with the name ‘WordPress' itself.